Alvarios/wireframe/README.md

-# firebase
+# Wireframe
-Simple package used to init a firebase Auth.client
+Ensemble of tools used by Alvarios team to develop microservices